toxuin/Griswold/README.md

 You can just copy-paste it in your config at the very end of it and change the IDs.
 Names after ":" are just for your convenience and are not used anywhere in the code.

+### How to blacklist items

+You can prohibit players to repair certain items and also, separately, prohibit them from adding enchantments to certain items.

+This is achieved through ItemBlacklist.Repair and ItemBlacklist.Enchant config sections, respectively.

+Here is an example of such config:

+    ItemBlacklist:
+      Enchant:
+        - DIAMOND_SWORD
+        - GOLD_SPADE
+      Repair:
+        - GOLD_SPADE
+        - DIAMOND_SWORD

+By default, this setting is not in your config and you have to add it manually.

+You can copy-paste this snippet to the end of your config.

 ## Support links

 * [Plugin page on dev.bukkit.org](http://dev.bukkit.org/bukkit-plugins/griswold/)